nosoop/SteamTrade-Java/README.md

 -----

 A heavily modified fork of [Top-Cat's ScrapBank.tf project](https://github.com/Top-Cat/ScrapBank.tf/), designed to be less dependent on the project's bots and SteamKit-specific classes.
-It does not rely on any of Valve's public-facing API for inventory loading, so there is no need for an API key.
+It does not rely on any of Valve's public-facing API for inventory loading; there is no need for an API key.

 The library, if you're unfamiliar with Steam trading, also supports:
   * Posting to and reading messages from trade chat